 That’s what customers are truly after.
 So don’t make the common mistake of only focusing on features.

-Emphasize the benefits that your product will deliver and customers will thank you with their credit card.
+Emphasize the benefits that your product will deliver, and customers will thank you with their credit cards.

 Think about yourself.